betaglot/plantabeta/docs/reference/Moto/ToolMoto/Spade/SpadeProp.md

 `PaperPhotoToDesignBox: False`

-- Alpinistes do spadeprop all the time when using an ice axe
+- Alpinists perform SpadeProp all the time when using an ice axe

 <h2>PageTags</h2>

 - "Moto.ToolMoto.SpadeMoto.SpadeProp"